slu-soc5650/week-09/README.md

 * The [`SETUP.md`](/references/SETUP.md) file in the [`references/`](/references) directory contains a list of packages required for this lecture
 * The [`references/`](/references) directory also contains other notes on changes to the repository, key topics, terms, data sources, and software.
 Some of this information is a duplicate of material on the course website.
 * The [`data/`](/data) directory contains additional data for the lab and the problem set, see [`NEWS`](/references/DATA.md) for descriptions of each file.

+### Extra Materials
+The following are extra materials that go further on particular topics.
+They are **not required** for students enrolled in this course, but they provide additional materials for those who are interested.

+* The `extras/` directory contains some examples of processes for completing spatial joins in `R` using the `sf` and `dplyr` packages.

 ### Access Lecture
 Students in my course should clone this repository into their course folder system.
 Others can quickly download this lecture to their `Desktop` using `usethis`: